 and all the releases of that project are listed with links to the changelog.

 If you want to see what’s coming in the future releases, check out Discuss .
 Approximately every other week, our product advisory board meets to discuss what to prioritze in the upcoming releases.
 Reports from these meetings are published on Discuss.

 How is Enonic XP Licensed¶

-Enonic XP is available under the AGPL 3 license, with a linking exception.
-This basically means that you are free to use and re-distribute Enonic XP according to the AGPL license.
+Enonic XP is available under the GPL 3.0 license.
+This basically means that you are free to use and re-distribute Enonic XP according to the GPL license.
 The linking exception ensures that you can build custom applications and libraries on top of Enonic XP and license these however you see fit.
-Any changes made to the Enonic XP core platform however must be licensed as APGL.
+Any changes made to the Enonic XP core platform however must be licensed as PGL.